If you have one day to spend in Zagreb – this is your “do as the locals do” guide!

 Alongside modern eateries, Zagreb abounds in wine bars as well.
-Wine bars instantly became massively popular and soon replaced until then favored (regular) coffee bars.
+Wine bars instantly became massively popular and soon replaced until recently favored (regular) coffee bars.

 If you’re more of a beer person, head towards The Garden Brewery for some craft beer, burgers and great music.
 Craft beers are also very hip at the moment and we have a dozen craft breweries in all of Croatia.
 We love our beer as much as we love our wine.

 There is also a gin-and-tonic renaissance in Zagreb.
 Every well-equipped bar holds a serious gin list accompanied by a selection of accompanying tonics.
 Gin lovers should definitely visit A Most Unusual Gin Garden – the most interesting gin joint in the city.

 In the meantime, if you have a sweet tooth, there’s plenty of choice – Amelie, Mak na konac, Torte i to – to name only a few.

 When day turns into eve, choose among many outdoor terraces around town.
 If you’re into wine, go to Lari i penati – the first street food/bistro which, with time, became a cult social point of Zagreb.
 Time Restaurant & Bar is a great choice if you’re into Asian fusion and posh crowd.
 If by any chance, you wish to dance the night away, head towards city’s biggest club Johann Franck or more intimate, but very cool Peper.